Stochastic Oscillator Indicator Trading Analysis and Stochastic Oscillator Technical Signals

 - In a downwards trend, price tends to close at the low of candlestick.

-Most common techniques used for analysis of Stochastic Oscillators to generate signals are cross-overs signals, divergence signals & overbought oversold levels.
+Most common techniques used for analysis of Stochastic Oscillators to generate signals are cross-overs signals, divergence signals and overbought over-sold levels.
 Following are the methods used for generating trade signals

 XAUUSD Crossover Trade Signals